jmcconnell/configurator/README.markdown

     { :my-key v }

-The config files are executed in a separated namespace and will not pollute the global namespace.
+The config files are evaluated in a new namespace and `def's` within them will not leak out.

 Once Configurator is loaded, a thread is kicked off that monitors all registered config files.
 Every five minutes it reloads the files to pick up